MarkLee7916/My-SICP-solutions/README.md

 # My-SICP-solutions
-My solutions for the book "Structure and Interpretation of Computer Programs" written in Haskell.
+My solutions for the programming exercises in the book "Structure and Interpretation of Computer Programs" written in Haskell.

 I'm currently working through chapter 2.
 Will update as I go on.
 I'm also missing a couple of questions in chapter 1, so I'll update when I've covered FileIO in Haskell.